AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 4. Choose the staging environment, then click **Upload a new staging deployment**.

    ![Staging][3]
 5. In the dialog box, enter a deployment label.
-For both 'Package' and 'Configuration', click 'From Local' and choose the **SplitMergeService.cspkg** file and your .cscfg file that you configured earlier.
+For both 'Package' and 'Configuration', click 'From Local' and choose the **SplitMergeService.cspkg** file and your cscfg file that you configured earlier.
 6. Ensure that the checkbox labeled **Deploy even if one or more roles contain a single instance** is checked.
 7. Hit the tick button in the bottom right to begin the deployment.
 Expect it to take a few minutes to complete.